 Student loans receivable consist of FFELP loans made under the Act and are carried at their unpaid principal balance net of an allowance for loan losses plus unamortized purchase premiums and discounts.
-FFELP loans earn interest at various rates ranging from 1.72% to 8.50%, depending upon the type of FFELP loan and the date the FFELP loan was made.
+FFELP loans earn interest at various rates ranging from 5.03% to 8.50%, depending upon the type of FFELP loan and the date the FFELP loan was made.
 Substantially all of the principal and accrued interest on FFELP loans is insured by certain guarantee agencies which are reinsured by the federal government.
-At June 30, 2017 and 2016, the majority of INvestEd's FFELP loans were guaranteed by the Pennsylvania Higher Education Assistance Agency (58% as of June 30, 2017), California Student Aid Commission/EDFund (18% as of June 30, 2017), and Educational Credit Management Corporation (12% as of June 30, 2017).
+At June 30, 2018 and 2017, the majority of INvestEd's FFELP loans were guaranteed by the Pennsylvania Higher Education Assistance Agency (61% as of June 30, 2018), California Student Aid Commission/EDFund (19% as of June 30, 2018), and Educational Credit Management Corporation (15% as of June 30, 2018).

 Student loans receivable also consist of private loans either originated or purchased under one of INvestEd's tuition and refinance loan programs.
 Private loans are carried at their unpaid principal balance net of an allowance for loan losses.
-Private loans earn interest at various rates ranging from 2.18% to 10.56%, depending on the type of private loan and date the loan was made.
+Private tuition loans earn interest at various rates ranging from 3.46% to 11.15%, depending on the type of private tuition loan and date the loan was made.
+Private refinance loans earn interest at various rates ranging from 3.19% to 9.66% depending upon the term of the loan and the date the loan was made.
 Private loans are not subject to any federal guarantees.

 A portfolio of FFELP loans were sold in June 2013 and this sale agreement includes certain recourse provisions where INvestEd is required to repurchase FFELP loans that have inaccuracies that materially and adversely affect the value of the FFELP loan.
 The recourse provision is in effect through the life of the FFELP loans.
 INvestEd has 60 days to cure any identified issue prior to being required to repurchase the FFELP loan.
-INvestEd has recorded an estimated recourse liability which is included as a component of the allowance for loan losses
+INvestEd has recorded an estimated recourse liability which is included as a component of the allowance for loan losses.

-NOTES TO FINANCIAL STATEMENTS (CONTINUED) YEARS ENDED JUNE 30, 2017 and 2016
+NOTES TO FINANCIAL STATEMENTS (CONTINUED) YEARS ENDED June 30, 2018 and 2017